New equidistributions on plane trees and decompositions of $132$-avoiding permutations: Equidistributions on -avoiding permutations

-In both forthcoming approaches, we need to make use of the concept of set-alternating trees.
-A \emph{labelled (resp.~unlabelled) set-alternating E-tree} is a plane tree where the even-level vertices carry distinguishable (resp.~indistinguishable) labels from a set $E$ and the odd-level vertices carry distinguishable (resp.~indistinguishable) labels from a set $O$. \emph{O-trees} are defined similarly.
+We next present more enumerative results.
+Some notation are needed to proceed.
+An \emph{(unlabelled) set-alternating E-tree} is a plane tree where the even-level vertices carry (indistinguishable) labels from a set $E$ and the odd-level vertices carry (indistinguishable) labels from a set $O$. \emph{O-trees} are defined similarly.